Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 How to do it:

-- Stand in a lunge position with your affected leg behind you
+- Stand in a staggered stance with your affected leg behind you

-- Tuck your pelvis slightly under (like you’re tucking your tailbone)
+- Tuck your pelvis slightly under (imagine tucking your tailbone toward the floor)

-- Lean forward gently until you feel a stretch in the front of your back hip
+- Lean your body forward gently until you feel a stretch in the front of your back hip

 - Hold this position—don’t bounce